 - A few jumper wires (male-to-male if using a T-cobbler, otherwise male-to-female)

 If you don’t have the above, you can buy fairly inexpensive kits on Amazon.
-Personally, after I bought the Pi by itself, I purchased the CanaKit Raspberry Pi GPIO Breakout Board / Cobbler Bundle for $20, and haven’t had any problems with it.
-The only thing you don’t get is a wide array of resistors, but 220Ω work fine with LEDs.
-If you want a larger variety, as well as a few more buttons and LEDs to play with, here’s an affordable set with a bunch of accessories and some good reviews.
+Personally, after I bought the Pi by itself, I purchased a kit by CanaKit on Amazon for $20, and haven’t had any problems with it.
+I don't see much from CanaKit now, but there's others, or the CamJam EduKit (note that none of these comes with a Pi).

 There’s a few concepts to cover before getting to the circuit and Python code.